Dual role of core electrons in electronic friction

-Non-equilibrium dissipative processes of ions shooting through matter are a central topic in physics and carry significant technological implications, including applications in biological ion therapy~\cite{maradia2025accelerator,deng2005beyond,shepard2023electronic}, advanced energy conversion systems~\cite{roy2024engineered}, space radiation shielding~\cite{kodaira2024space}, and microelectronic chip fabrication~\cite{moll2018focused}.
+Non-equilibrium dissipative processes of ions shooting through matter represent a central topic in physics and carry significant technological implications, including applications in medical ion therapy~\cite{maradia2025accelerator,deng2005beyond,shepard2023electronic}, advanced energy conversion systems~\cite{roy2024engineered}, space radiation shielding~\cite{kodaira2024space}, and microelectronic chip fabrication~\cite{moll2018focused}.
 As ions traverse a material, they collide with the atomic nuclei and electrons of the host, losing kinetic energy and transferring it to the medium.
-When the ion velocity approaches the characteristic electron velocity (\(\sim\) 1 atomic unit, a.u.), energy dissipation is dominated by interactions between the projectile and the host electrons~\cite{correa2018calculating}.
+When the ion velocity approaches characteristic electron velocities (\(\gtrsim\) 1 atomic unit, a.u.), energy dissipation is dominated by interactions between the projectile and the host electrons~\cite{correa2018calculating}.
 The energy loss per unit path length is quantified as the electronic stopping power, \(\mathcal{S}_\text{e} = -\text{d}E/\text{d}x\)~\cite{massillon2025anomalies}.
-It initially increases with ion kinetic energy or velocity (\(\mathcal{S}_\text{e}/v\) defines friction coefficient), reaches a maximum known as the Bragg peak~\cite{brown2004centenary,matias2025stopping}, and subsequently decreases, a behavior of critical importance in both fundamental physics and applications.
+It initially increases with ion kinetic energy or velocity (\(\mathcal{S}_\text{e}/v\) defines the friction coefficient), reaches a maximum known as the Bragg peak~\cite{brown2004centenary,matias2025stopping}, and subsequently decreases, as electrons become too slow to respond.
 There is a long history of $S_e$ calculations based on various techniques~\cite{Sigmund2006particle}, and it has been calculated from first principles reasonably accurately for various systems~\cite{correa2018calculating}.
 However, as the electronic shell structures of both the ions and host materials become increasingly complex, the behavior of the electronic stopping power becomes harder to understand and simulate~\cite{ullah2018core}.